-We tested these poles in a variety of uses, from light-duty trail runs to long-distance hiking on the 210-mile John Muir Trail.
+We tested all our trekking poles in a variety of uses, from light-duty trail runs to steep approaches to alpine climbs, and from short day-hikes to long-distance hiking on the 210-mile John Muir Trail.
 In each situation, we noted how the poles performed in a variety of metrics.

 To assess comfort, we gave these poles out to a variety of testers of all heights and weights, and with hands of all sizes.
 They used them in a variety of trail conditions, from soft dirt to firm snow to awkward talus.
 We noted the comfort of the grip shape and materials over time, as well as how the material absorbed shock from the earth.
 We even hiked with them side-by-side, using different poles in each hand to determine which were more comfortable.